Truck Driver Negligence

 Here are the statistics on the most common causes of truck accidents:

-# of Trucks
+Factors # of Trucks % of Total Relative Risk

 Our personal injury attorneys know how to investigate all of the factors associated with a truck accident.
 Some factors may include, whether the driver had consumed drugs or alcohol, how much time the driver was on the road since his last break, information recorded by the trucks’ black box (such as the truck’s speed when brakes were applied, velocity changes, sudden braking, changes in RPM’s, and gear shifts, and information gathered from a GPS device to show the trucks precise location and speed.)